FTC Defense Lawyer – Unparalleled Industry Knowledge

 A number of Richard’s clients have been recognized as being amongst the fastest growing private media and technology companies and ranked on Inc. Magazine’s Annual 500/5000 List.

+Richard defends and challenges marketing practices so his clients can strengthen their brands and market position.
 His litigation experience also includes defending companies and individuals in private litigation matters in state and federal court involving allegations of unfair trade practices and false advertising, and Lanham Act litigation involving Internet, telecommunications, dietary supplement and consumer product companies.

 See examples of Richard’s recent Representative Experience.